 The odd is even you can also disable windows updates in windows 7 using this exact steps.
 If you are on Windows 7 you, PC might ask to update to Windows 10, and you may just not want to update that computer so that you can disable Windows 10 update in Windows 7.

-- windows 7 disable Windows 10 upgrade: Use this guide, it’s working fine to avoid Windows 10 update when you are running a Windows 7 machine.
+- Windows 7 disable Windows 10 upgrade: Use this guide, it’s working fine to avoid Windows 10 update when you are running a Windows 7 machine.

-2. Pausing Windows Automatic Updates
+4. Pause Windows Automatic Updates

-Starting with Windows 10 build 1903 you can pause updates for about 60 days.
-Open “Window setting > Update and security > advanced options“ and from there you can post automatic updates for at least 7 days to 60 days.
+Open “Windows setting > Update and security > advanced options“ and from there you can pause automatic updates for 7 days.
 But remember after a week your device should be updated in order to pause automatic updates again.

-3. Set Metered Connection
+5. Set Metered Connection

-- Click on the “Network Icon” in the taskbar and
+- Click on the Network Icon in the taskbar

 - Go to “Network and internet settings” Choose Wifi from the sidebar.